-- Board members need to be identified by category. - Vacant positions on the Board should be identified and described (Item 3 below). - YSBs serving multiple municipalities need to further identify which town each member represents.
+- a. board members need to be identified by category; - b. vacant positions on the Board should be identified and described (Item 3 below); and - c.
+YSBs serving multiple municipalities need to further identify which town each member represents.

 2. Board Type